Fredi-B/42_inception/README.md

 - Using `network: host`, `--link`, or `links:` is forbidden.
 The network line must be present in your `docker-compose.yml` file.
 - Your containers must not be started with a command running an infinite loop.
 This applies to any command used as an entrypoint or in entrypoint scripts.
 - In your WordPress database, there must be two users, one of them being the administrator.
-- Your volumes will be available in the `/home/login/data` folder of the host machine using Docker.
-Replace `login` with your own login.
 - The latest tag is prohibited.
 - No password must be present in your Dockerfiles.
 - It is mandatory to use environment variables.